How to Qualify for a Veterinary Practice Loan

 Liquidity and Down Payment Position

 Liquidity matters because lenders want to know you have some financial flexibility beyond the loan itself.
+Even a strong project can hit bumps early on, and cash reserves help show that you can absorb some uncertainty.

 They may look at: